KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 ## Conclusion

 The commands we have presented above, when combined imaginatively, should make it very easy to find what you are looking for.
-Whether it is the directories specified, whether it is certain file properties such as file type, date of creation, or size, and whether it is certain pieces of text data they contain, PowerShell can spot what you are looking for and list them on the terminal.
-It all depends on how concise and precise you are in specifying the data you are searching.
+Whether it is the directories that are likely to contain the files you are looking for, whether it is properties such as extension, date of creation, or size that is likely to identify the file, or whether it is certain pieces of text that they may contain, PowerShell can spot what you are looking for and enumerate them on the terminal.
+It all depends on how concise and precise you are in specifying what you are searching for.

 Good luck learning to use these very powerfull cmdlets.